Double Black Diamond Solar

 $779 million

-The project holds offtake agreements with major public and private entities.
-Constellation will purchase a portion of the energy and RECs generated by Double Black Diamond Solar to serve the seven customers that have been announced.
+Constellation has purchased a portion of the energy and RECs generated by Double Black Diamond Solar to serve the seven customers that have been announced, charging their growth with affordable, emissions-free energy.

 American-based Suppliers